garrettharlow-hue/DNSC_3288_Future_Sales_Project/README.md

 # Predict Future Sales

 **Basic Information**
-- Collaborators: Garrett (garrett@acme.com), Brooke (brooke@acme.com), Khadija (khadija@acme.com), Henry (henry@acme.com), Chris (chris@acme.com)
+- Collaborators: Garrett Harlow (garrett@acme.com), Brooke Weinberg (brooke@acme.com), Khadija Nissim (khadija@acme.com), Henry Leung (henry@acme.com), Chris Park (chris@acme.com)
 - Model Date: November, 2025
 - Model Version: 1.0
 - License: Apache 2.0
 - Model Implementation Code:

 **Intended Use**
-- Intended Uses: Predicting sales volumes and forecasting the amount of sales in the next month for each store and product to assist with inventory and supply chain planning.
-This model can support retail decision making and demand planning for variosu retail stores and product lines.
+- Intended Uses: This model is designed to predicting sales volumes and forecast sales volumes for future months for each store and product, assisting with inventory and supply chain planning.
+By identifying these patterns, the model can support retail decision making and demand planning for various retail stores and product lines.
-- Intended Users: Data Analysts, Supply Chain Analysts, Retail Operations Managers, E-Commerce Retailers
+- Intended Users: Data Analysts, Supply Chain Analysts, Retail Operations Managers, and E-Commerce Retailers
-- Out-of-Scope Uses: Predicting sales for new stores, predicting individual customer purchases, using the data to address the financial standing of the company.
+- Out-of-Scope Uses: The model should not be used to predict sales for new stores, predict individual customer purchases, or evaluate and address the financial standing of the company.

 **Training Data**
 - Source of training data: Kaggle, https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales/overview
-- How training data was divided into training and validation data:
+- How training data was divided into training and validation data: **still missing this**
 - Number of rows in training and validation data:
-    - Rows in trained data:
+    - Rows in trained data: 1,293,041 rows
-    - Rows in validation data:
+    - Rows in validation data: 30,754 rows
 * Data dictionary:

 | Name | Modeling Role | Measurement Level| Description|